top of page

 Single-pass Tangential Flow Filtration (SPTFF) is a fully continuous alternative to TFF.
 In this publication, we show that hybrid models trained on a single TFF experiment reliably predict the performance of various modes of SPTFF with varying number of membranes.
 Our findings allow for minimal product wastage during process development and enable Digital Twins to expand the gained knowledge to multiple filtration types.

 Advanced online sensors for real-time monitoring of bioprocesses are promising tools with high potential to enhance process understanding and transparency.
-We investigated the capability of such a process analyzer, proton-transfer-reaction mass spectrometry (PTR-MS), for the exhaust gas in HEK293 cultivations.
+We investigated the capability of such a process analyzer, proton-transfer-reaction mass spectrometry (PTR-MS), for the exhaust gas in HEK293 cultivations in a project with TAKEDA.
 Herein, we developed a cell density soft sensor and identified a sensitive online indicator for glucose depletion, which can be used to set up new process control strategies to increase consistency.

 Reducing practical experiments and rapidly finding the optimum process conditions for protein production are of high interest.
 We demonstrated how hybrid models based on a small set of experiments can be applied as Digital Twins.
 The derived simulations recommended further experiments to be performed to gain confidence about the best conditions in the design space.